woodp/architecture-center/docs/guide/design-principles/self-healing.md

 **Throttle clients**.
 Sometimes a small number of users create excessive load, which can reduce your application’s availability for other users.
 In this situation, throttle the client for a certain period of time.

 **Block bad actors**.
-Just becuse you throttle a client, that doesn’t mean client was acting maliciously.
+Just because you throttle a client, that doesn’t mean client was acting maliciously.
 It just means the client exceeded their service quota.
 But if a client consistently exceeds their quota or otherwise behaves badly, you might block them.
 Define an out-of-band process for user to request getting unblocked.

 **Use leader election**.
 When you need to coordinate a task, use leader election to select a coordinator.
 That way, the coordinator is not a single point of failure.
 If the coordinator fails, a new one is selected.
 Rather than implement a leader election algorithm from scratch, consider an off-the-shelf solution such as Zookeeper.